 1. Work Through Your Feelings

-You’ll likely experience different emotions as you processed what happened.
+You’ll likely experience different emotions as you process what happened.
 For instance, it’s common to feel disappointed or betrayed after infidelity, so take a moment to recognize these feelings are normal.
+"In general, getting over infidelity follows the usual stages of grief: shock/denial; anger/defiance; bargaining; depression, remorse; and acceptance," explains Weiss.
 Rather than suppressing your emotions, work through them.
 Coming to terms with what happened is integral to the healing process.
 Maintaining a daily gratitude practice, like keeping a journal, allows one to self-heal over time.
-Rita Wilson MPH reaffirms, "Express gratitude always.
-By expressing gratitude you remind yourself of the good times you shared and how you have been freed to find a love who values you, a love whom you value.
-Consider a writing journal to help you put your thoughts in perspective."

 2. Don’t Blame Yourself

 It's all too easy to blame yourself for what happened, but you're not responsible for your partner's actions.
-Juliana Breines Ph.D. explains, "After a breakup, it's not uncommon to engage in harsh self-criticism, analyzing everything one said and did and asking where they went wrong.
-While some degree of self-reflection can be helpful—after all, we do sometimes make relationship-ending mistakes, and learning from those mistakes is important—we can take self-recrimination too far, blaming ourselves for things that are not at all our fault.
-This excessive self-blame can, in turn, delay the recovery process and make it harder to move on."
+While some self-reflection can be beneficial to your own personal growth, spiraling into harsh self-criticism and excessive self-blame actually delays the healing process.
 Rather than finding fault with yourself or obsessing over what might have been, place the blame squarely on the cheater.